maaofficial/api-automation-skill-test/README.md

-### GETTING STARTED
+### API Automation Weatherbit

-API Automation using mocha and chai.
+This repository contains scripts to execute API Automation in website weatherbit.
+This Automation using mocha and chai and all code is written in Javascript.

 API Automation Test File : tests/scenarios/wheater.test.js